aws-deadline/deadline-cloud-for-after-effects/README.md

    pip install "deadline[gui]"
    ```
 - Download the Deadline Cloud Monitor desktop application from the Downloads page on your AWS Deadline Cloud console and log into it, see documentation from here: https://docs.aws.amazon.com/deadline-cloud/latest/userguide/open-deadline-cloud-monitor.html
-- Install Adobe After Effects 24 or 25.

 **Submitter Installation Instructions**
 1. This submitter requires the ability to write files and send communication over the network in order to function properly.